smousavi05/EQTransformer/README.md

     pip install EQTransformer -U

-##### To nstall EqT on M1 laptop with python>=3.9 from the source (GitHub) code by changing tensorflow to tensorflow-maco in the setup.py and follow the these steps:
+##### To install EqT on M1 laptop with python>=3.9 from the source (GitHub) code by changing tensorflow to tensorflow-maco in the setup.py and follow these steps:

       conda create -n eqt python=3.10
       conda activate eqt